Careers

 REGISTERED NURSE

-• RNs spend considerable time walking, bending, kneeling, stretching and standing; they must follow proper body mechanics and procedures for lifting/moving patients.
+- RN’s spend considerable time walking, bending, kneeling, stretching and standing; they must follow proper body mechanics and procedures for lifting/moving patients.
+The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-• Corrections Nurses may face hazards from exposure to chemicals and infectious diseases.
+- Corrections Nurses may face hazards from exposure to chemicals and infectious diseases.
 In addition, nurses in this position must have and maintain sufficient strength, agility and endurance to perform during physical, mental, and emotional situations encountered on the job without compromising their health and well-being.

-• In a correctional environment, all staff receive specific training in the areas of security and correctional procedures and there are many security measures in place.
+- in a correctional environment, all staff receive specific training in the areas of security and correctional procedures and there are many security measures in place.
 Nurses working in correctional facilities must accept that the fundamental mission of a correctional facility is first and foremost public safety and security.
 While the delivery of healthcare is an important component of the institutional program, it is not the primary reason that the facility exists.

-• The employee must be able to hear clearly on a telephone and in direct contact with patients and coworkers.
+- The employee must be able to hear clearly on a telephone and in direct contact with patients and coworkers.
 The employee must frequently lift and/or move up to 20 pounds and occasionally lift or move 50 lbs.

-• Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
+- Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.

 QUALIFICATIONS